Anthropology of the State during Globalization

 The first state effect Trouillot identifies, drawing on Nikos Poulantzas, is an “isolation effect” which “produces atomized, individualized citizens who all appear to be equal within a supposedly undifferentiated public sphere. . . .
 Thus the isolation effect separates individuals from the very social history that produced them as distinct individuals in the first place” (2003:89).
 This isolation effect is quite relevant to the kinds of consumer interactions Elizabeth Chin describes in Purchasing Power–the notion that all become equal in the consumer sphere.

 The isolation effect also contributes to diminish responses which call for state intervention, in alliance with the ideas of government inefficiency mentioned above.
-So even though current average white-black wealth disparities are worse than when Chin wrote her book, worse than under either President Bush, the notion persists that this must be the result of individual choices (see Social Construction of Race, Conservative Goldmine).
+So even though wealth disparities have changed in complex ways, the notion persists that these are all the results of individual choices (see Social Construction of Race, Conservative Goldmine).
 Or even if it is not just individual choice, the state is portrayed as powerless to address such issues: “The new construction of state powerlessness relative to private efficiency–which one must insist is a political choice–eases the transfer of jurisdiction and responsibilities” (2003:86).
 Indeed, it was striking that movements like Occupy Wall Street did not seem to directly address state projects.